pablo-albaladejo/cohort-002-skill-building/exercises/04-retrieval-day-2-project-work/04.04-metadata-first-retrieval-pattern/explainer/readme.md

 - [ ] Ask a question requiring full email context, such as "What was the full email history between Sarah and the mortgage broker?"

-- [ ] Verify the assistant uses the `getEmails` tool with `includeThread: true`
+- [ ] Verify the assistant uses the `getEmails` tool with `includeThread: true`.

-- [ ] Check that the tool output shows "Include Thread: Yes"
+- [ ] Check that the tool output shows "Include Thread: Yes".

-- [ ] Confirm that multiple emails from the same thread are returned and sorted by timestamp
+- [ ] Confirm that multiple emails from the same thread are returned and sorted by timestamp.